-Remediable Service Statements ("RSS"; regulation 6)
+Remediable Service Statements (regulation 6)

-Members crystallising benefits between 1 October 2023 and 1 April 2025 will receive an immediate choice RSS.
+Members crystallising benefits between 1 October 2023 and 1 April 2025 will receive an immediate choice Remedial Service Statement (RSS).
 For most of these members, this will be the first time they are presented with actual numbers related to their remedy benefits.
 Connected to this, most members will not receive an RSS for many months (backstop date 1 April 2025) so there is a potentially long period without personal figures to inform a member's understanding of their own position.

-The BMA are interested to know if members will have the opportunity to view their rolled back service before receiving their first RSS - which may be when they are making an immediate choice before 1 April 2025.
+BMA Northern Ireland is interested to know if members will have the opportunity to view their rolled back service before receiving their first RSS - which may be when they are making an immediate choice before 1 April 2025.
 Whilst we are aware that a calculator may be made available, online pension tools can often be difficult for members to access and to understand without sufficient support.

-Reinstated service (regulation 9)
+Reinstated service (regulation 8)

-The BMA supports a low evidential threshold for applications to reinstate opted-out service, to reduce the administrative burden, limit inconvenience to members, and encourage Scheme membership in general.
+BMA Northern Ireland supports a low evidential threshold for applications to reinstate opted-out service, to reduce the administrative burden, limit inconvenience to members, and encourage scheme membership in general.

 This is another area where the Scheme Manager has some discretion, in this case whether to accept each requested reinstatement from members or not.
-The BMA would be interested to receive further clarity on how this discretion will be exercised, given the low evidential threshold, so that it is fair for all members no matter who their Scheme Manager is.
+BMA Northern Ireland would welcome further clarity on how this discretion will be exercised, given the low evidential threshold, so that it is fair for all members no matter who their Scheme Manager is.

-Also, the intentions behind the regulations on reinstating opted-out service are silent on a number of complicated matters which the BMA believe are important and need clarification.
+Also, the intentions behind the regulations on reinstating opted-out service are silent on a number of complicated matters which the BMA believe are important and need further clarification:

-• Employers which no longer exist
+- Employers which no longer exist